gtuja/GSL/Document/SyRS.md

   - enuGslBsmNotifyCallback shall be called while extracting LSM event.
 - GSL plays counter role between UA and GSL.
 - GSL shall implement GSL API and invoke APIs provided by GSL modules, e.g., NOOS, DIAG.
-- NOOS shall provide OS-like features, e.g., periodic service, background process, IPC, etc.
+- NOOS shall provide OS-like features, e.g., periodic service, background process.
+- NOOS is comprised of PSM and BPM.
-- PSM shall be responsible for periodic services, e.g., XSM, triggered by the GSL API, vidGslSrvc.
+- PSM shall be responsible for periodic services triggered by the GSL API, vidGslSrvcCallback.
 - PSM is comprised of XSMs, i.e., BSM, LSM, DSM.
 - PSM shall also provide diagnostic feature for GSL feasibilities, e.g., occupation times.
-- XSM is eXtended Service Manager that is part of PSM.
+- XSM is eXtended Service Manager part of PSM.
 - XSM is comprised of BSM, LSM, DSM.
 - Each of modules in XSM has its own period.
 - BSM shall manage button stataes with its internal state machine.